openharmony/game_game_controller_framework/README.md

     - If the developer calls the API to monitor the online and offline events of gaming peripherals, the online and offline event callbacks of the gaming peripherals will be notified to the game.
-    - If the game is configured to support input-to-touch conversion, the corresponding input-to-touch conversion template for the gaming peripheral type will be loaded.
+    - If the game is configured to support input-to-touch conversion, the corresponding input-to-touch conversion configuration for the gaming peripheral type will be loaded.

 2) Upon receiving the gaming equipment online, identify the category of the gaming peripherals.